OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

   - `delete` = `delete`

-The exception to this rule is that the HTTP `post` method is overloaded in several places in the Safeguard API to perform a `post` action, when that particular action does not fit neatly into CRUD semantics.
+The exception to this rule is that the HTTP `post` method is overloaded in several places in the SPP API to perform a `post` action, when that particular action does not fit neatly into CRUD semantics.
 In these cases the path to that endpoint will end in a verb rather than a noun.